ejohnso9/git-it/hello-world/readme.txt

 The challenge directs you to create directory 'hello-world'.
 I created mine as 'hello_git'.
 Let's see if that causes problems.

+Later:
+    Not causing problems, but renamed to be consistent with workshopper.

 -ej